 Chinese consumers prefer Chinese companies over foreign competitors, contrary to how Western consumers respond to foreign competition.
-As a consequence, Chinese companies are allowed to grow locally and expand their business globally while being under the supervision of the Chinese government.
-Western manufacturers are not able to operate nearly as cost-effective as their Chinese counterparts.
-China will reach cost leadership in most industries.
+Consequently, Chinese companies are allowed to grow locally and expand their business globally while under the supervision of the Chinese government.
+Western manufacturers cannot operate nearly as cost-effective as their Chinese counterparts.
+China will likely reach cost leadership in most industries.

-Research shows that 91% of global consumers expect companies to do more than make a profit, but also operate responsibly to address social and environmental issues, while 84% say they seek out responsible products whenever possible.
+Research shows that 91% of global consumers expect companies to do more than make a profit but also operate responsibly to address social and environmental issues.
+In comparison, 84% say they seek out responsible products whenever possible.
 90% would even boycott a company if they learned of irresponsible or deceptive business practices.

-Cutting corners is one way of dealing with the pressure of global competition, however, if customers find out about it, public scrutiny can be fierce.
-Like Monsanto (glyphosate), British Petroleum (CEO), United Airline (broken guitar), and Volkswagen (dieselgate) have discovered.
+Cutting corners is one way of dealing with the pressure of global competition; however, public scrutiny can be fierce if customers find out about it.
+Like Monsanto (glyphosate), British Petroleum (CEO), United Airlines (broken guitar), and Volkswagen (diesel gate) have discovered.
 Corporate Social Responsibility (CSR) has become a decisive aspect.

 Products to Services